Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 goldendoodle walking

 Goldendoodles are known as a designer dog breed.
 A designer dog breed mixes two purebred dogs.
-In this case, the Golden Retriever and the Standard Poodle are mixed to produce the Goldendoodle.
-This breed is loyal, affectionate, social, intelligent, but how long do Goldendoodles live?
-Typically they have a long lifespan of 10 to 15 years, so strap in and let's explore this hybrid mixed breed of dog.
+In this case, the Golden Retriever and usually the Standard Poodle are mixed to produce the Goldendoodle.
+This breed is loyal, affectionate, social, and intelligent, but how long do Goldendoodles live?
+Typically, Goldendoodles have a lifespan of 10 to 15 years, depending on their size, genetics, and overall health, so strap in and let's explore this hybrid breed of dog.

 divider dog paws 3 oct 2024